arasT/Manaraka/README.md

 Keyboard shortcuts
 ---

-* Arrow left or Arrow right to switch between tabs.
+* 'Arrow Left' or 'Arrow Right' to switch between tabs.
 * 'q' or 'ctrl + c' to quit the app.

 License